Shiva340-sketch/projectchatbot/README.md

 # projectchatbot
-## A chatbot that recommends songs on the basis of your tone.
+## A chatbot that recommends songs on the basis of you tone.
- [-x-]
+## This chatbot helps in improving customer relations.